Tom Schofield Crime

-R v NS (2012) - defended in the high profile trial concerning the largest fraud committed against the NHS in history.
+R v NS (2012) - Defended in a high profile trial concerning the largest fraud in history committed against the NHS.
 A dentist made over 7000 claims for payment by the NHS, for dental work which was never done.
 The case involved hundreds of thousands of used and unused documents and required an in depth understanding of dental procedures.
 The case attracted significant national media attention.

-R v A (2012) - defended in a massive conspiracy to import by air and sea, hundreds of kilograms of heroin into the UK, inside ‘arvi’ (an asian vegetable).
+R v NA (2012) - Defended in a massive conspiracy to import by air and sea, hundreds of kilograms of heroin into the UK, inside ‘arvi’ (an Asian vegetable).

-R v ZM (2012) - defending in an ongoing appeal (Court of Appeal/ Supreme Court) concerning valuations in Confiscation proceedings.
+R v ZM (2012) - Successfully Defended in an appeal to the Court of Appeal concerning valuations in Confiscation proceedings.
 The Appellant was convicted of mortgage fraud.
 He gave false or misleading information to a mortgage company which in due course, transferred to him a mortgage advance with which he bought a property.
 The court at first instance ruled that the value of his benefit from the crime, was the value of the mortgage advance, whereas it was the Appellant’s case that the value of his benefit was the equity of redemption.
-The case continues.

-R v GH (2010) - successfully defended in the Court of Appeal (Criminal Division) in the leading authority on admission of non-defendant bad character evidence where it is sought to adduce propensity evidence against a 3rd party said to have committed the crime of which the Defendant is accused.
+R v GH (2010) - Successfully defended in the Court of Appeal (Criminal Division) in the leading authority on the admission ‘reverse propensity evidence’ - evidence of the propensity of a non Defendant to commit the crime of which the Defendant is accused.

-R v M (2010) - prosecuted suspected Terrorist for drug trafficking.
+R v M (2010) - Successfully prosecuted a suspected Terrorist for drug trafficking.
 Complex disclosure issues and involvement of MI5.